shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “I’ve been trying to get in for a while now, and haven’t gotten in.
 There’s no way you’re going to get in.”

 Astalir ignored her.
 He pushed the door in, but it didn’t budge.
 He tried peeking into the room to cast mage hand from inside, but when he did, he got a squirt of water in the eye.
 “Ok, Gra, stand back!”
-Astalir leaned up againt the opposite wall in this narrow hallway and charged at the door.
+Astalir leaned up against the opposite wall in this narrow hallway and charged at the door.
 The door didn’t budge.

 Astalir’s eyes darted around.
 He tried freezing the holes that the water was flowing in through, but again the extreme pressure of the water broke the ice instantly.
 Finally, he turned his attention to Reesu.